chenhaodev/care-journey-generator/README.md

 ### prompt to geneate dialogue during intake

 Create a dialogue in a medical setting where a patient is attending the initial consultation in an oncology clinic (and nurse systematically inquire about cancer patient symptoms or issues during intake).
-The dialogue should be extensive, exceeding 8K tokens.
-Begin by crafting the initial segment of the conversation and provide subsequent prompts to enable the continuation of data generation.

 Use JSON format as output.
 Example:
 ```
 {
   "setting": ... ,